The Windsor-Detroit Bridge Authority on Thursday released a Request for Proposals for construction of a new six-lane bridge across the Detroit River.

 The bridge is intended to improve transportation across the border, foster trade growth and bring new jobs to southwestern Ontario and southeastern Michigan, officials said.

-Officials hope the open the bridge to traffic by 2020.
+Officials hope to open the bridge to traffic by 2020.